RyanStark223232/CSCI3100_MobileCloudProject/nowhere/README.md

 3. Displays the most `Similar Location` in our database
 > The database currently only contains 5 locations Africa/HK/USA/India/England.
 They were only chosen because the google search results of these looked distinct enough for demo
 4. The result would be supplied to location search to return posts of said location

+### Search-Result Table (FilteringTable)
+This Search-Result Table is immature.
+The Image Search function above is not yet compatible to the Search-Result Table i.e. the result generated in the image search would not be the input in the "location" search at this moment.
+Moreover, the search method might change in future.
+(Instead of typing box, dropdown may be used)

+Users can type their desired location, travelling style, travelling period and group size in the search-result table to search the output "posts".
+Initially, all the "posts" will be displayed on the page, until the users type in the search bar.
+In this initial code phase, the data is limited as follows:
+-Location: {Britain, Hong Kong, Japan)
+-Travel Style: {Shopping, Sporty, Cultural}
+-Period: {Day-Trip, Short-Trip, Weeks-Trip, Long-Trip, Exchange(student)}
+-Size: {Small, Medium, Large}

+Multiselect would be included in the future updates.

 ## Create Post & Edit Post Tab